Jarmander333/cpp-rock-paper-scissors/README.md

 A simple rock paper scissors game written in C++.

 ## Technologies used
-This calculator was assembled with the following technologies:
+This game was assembled with the following technologies:
 * GCC 9.2.0

 * Code::Blocks 20.03